thehonorguard/mkdocs/docs/RoleGuide/medic.md

 Normal HR: between -10 and -30
 High HR: between -10 and -35
 Dilates blood vessels, which drops blood pressure
-If your patient is critical, do not inject morphine before stabilising them 4 injections to overdose (but will knock-out any healthy soldier with 3 injections) Lingers 30 minutes
+If your patient is critical, do not inject morphine before stabilizing them 4 injections to overdose (but will knock-out any healthy soldier with 3 injections) Lingers 30 minutes
 Does not affect the wake-up chance of an unconscious patient.